spuder/puppet-gitlab/README.md

 Installs Gitlab 7 using the [omnibus installer](https://about.gitlab.com/downloads/)

-*Version 2.0 is a complete rewrite with many api breaking changes* Since it uses the omnibus installer it is incompatible with the previous puppet module You must install gitlab 7 on a new system (no upgrades) https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md
+**Version 2.0 is a complete rewrite with many api breaking changes**

+Since it uses the omnibus installer, it is incompatible with the previous puppet module

+**Upgrading from gitlab 6 is untested. **
+https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md

 ##Setup

+Requires:

-Requires puppet 3.0.0 or greater
+    puppet >= 3.0.0

-Requires the following module dependencies
+    facter >= 1.7.0

+Module Dependencies:

-- puppetlabs-stdlib >= 4.0.0
+    puppetlabs-stdlib >= 4.0.0

+Operating Systems:

+    Cent 6.5
+    Debian 7.5
+    Ubuntu 12.04
+    Ubuntu 14.04

 --------------------------------------------------------------------------------------